 What is Baptism?

 The Sacrament of Baptism is the first of three sacraments to become full members of the Catholic Church.
-In Baptism, the baby, child, or adult becomes a follower of Jesus and a member of the Catholic Church.
+In Baptism, a person becomes a follower of Jesus and a member of the Catholic Church.
 The beautiful symbols of the rite: water, candle, oil, and a white garment, all point to one’s rebirth as a son or daughter of God, dying to sin, and following the light of Christ.
 For an infant or young child, the parent(s) will make their profession of faith for them, and accept the responsibility of being the primary educators of their child’s faith.

 We read in Scripture that Jesus loved children and called them to himself: “Let the children come to me, and do not prevent them; for the kingdom of heaven belongs to such as these.”
 (Matthew 19:14) Baptism is the first step for children to come to Jesus, and to begin a life-long journey of faith to know, love and serve the Lord.